 Restorations (art & craft, stucco, frescoes etc.)

-To ensure the greatest possible historical authenticity during the restoration measures, various material examinations were carried out throughout the palazzo.
-The stucco profiles on the ceilings of the salons, the existing frescoes by Giuseppe Borsato, and the wall paintings by Giovanni Battista Canal which date from the 19th century, have been preserved and safeguarded with great expenditure of time and material.
+To ensure the greatest possible historical authenticity during the restoration measures, various material examinations were carried out throughout the affected parts of the palazzo.
+The stucco profiles on the ceilings of the salons in the acquired apartments have been preserved and safeguarded with great expenditure of time and material.
 The massive door frames and tympani made of delicate rose-coloured Rosa Asiago marble were also preserved.

 Many of the Baroque ornamental elements on the façade, as well as supporting elements such as columns and arches as well as the obelisks, were extensively repaired and stabilised after correcting the static defects.

-All work is expected to be completed by mid-2021.
+All work is expected to be completed by mid-2022.

 PRESENT USE & FUTURE PLANS